PeteUgwu/Blog-App/README.md

 # 📖 BLOG APP <a name="about-project"></a>

-> In this project, we added authorization to our app using CanCanCan.
+> In this project, we add some API endpoints to your Blog app.
+This will allow our app to be used in different ways, rather than just through our site - for example, a mobile app or a CLI application.

 ### Key Features <a name="key-features"></a>

 <!-- > Describe between 1-3 key features of the application. -->

-- Install CanCanCan in your project.
+- Create an API endpoint to list all posts for a user.
-- Add a role column to the users table.
+- Create an API endpoint to list all comments for a user's post.
-- A user can delete a post if it is theirs or if they have an admin role.
+- Create an API endpoint to add a comment to a post.
+Remember that the owner of the comment is the user that makes it; it should not be set by passing a parameter.
-- A user can delete a comment if it is theirs or if they have an admin role.
+- Our API endpoints should receive JSON and respond JSON as well.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>